jimsnns/MSc_Java_Assignments/README.md

 ### Features

 - Input fields for AMKA number and current year.
-- Prediction of the individual's sex based on the provided AMKA number.
+- Random prediction of the individual's sex based on the provided AMKA number and use of modulo.

 ## Assignment 3: Screen Coordinates Application